HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/local_license_server_manager.md

 ## Procedure

 1. New property was added to helm configuration to map the local license server SSL certificate (which will be stored in kubernetes secret) to an environment variable.
-This property is optional and dx license manager instance will then automatically run an import to cacerts truststore script if the variable containes any value.
+This property is optional and dx license manager instance will then automatically run an import to cacerts truststore script if the variable contains any value.

     ```
     # License Certificate secret used for Local license server